jetstack/tarmak/docs/introduction.rst

 An Environment consists of one or more Kubernetes clusters.
 If an Environment has exactly one cluster, it is called a Single Cluster Environment.
-A Cluster in such an environments also contains the Environment wide tooling.
+A Cluster in such an environments also contains the Environment-wide tooling.

-For Multi Cluster Environments, this tooling is placed into a special Cluster resource that is called `hub``.
-This allows to reuse the Environment wide tooling like bastion nodes and Vault throughout all Clusters
+For Multi-Cluster Environments, this tooling is placed into a special Cluster resource that is called ``hub``.
+This allows to reuse the Environment- wide tooling like bastion nodes and Vault throughout all Clusters

 Clusters